 Tip 1: Learn About the Court Processes

 For example, in some areas, you must send the defendant a demand letter before you file a civil complaint or serve the other party with a lawsuit.
-There may also be rules about the service process.
-You may have to personally serve the other party, get a third-party or process server to serve the defendant, or simply serve the other participant by certified mail.
+There may also be rules about how to deliver, or serve, notice of the lawsuit to the person or company you’re suing.
+For example, you may need to hire a private process server to deliver the court papers, or you may just need to send the papers using certified mail.

-You’ll also want to be sure that your legal claim can be heard in small claims court.
-To do this, review the eligibility requirements and statute of limitations on the court’s website or check to see if there’s a self-help center.
-In particular, make sure your case doesn’t exceed the claim amount maximum and is the right type of case for small claims court.
-If you’re unsure, you should ask for help or legal advice before proceeding.
+You’ll also want to be sure that your case qualifies to be heard in small claims court and that the statute of limitations hasn’t expired.
+You can often find the eligibility requirements and information about the statute of limitations on the court’s website, in the court clerk’s office, or a self-help center.
+If you’re unsure about whether your case is eligible, ask for help or seek legal advice before proceeding.

 You should also be prepared to pay the necessary filing fees or court costs.
-Keep receipts and copies of those checks.
-Also, prepare for any counterclaims that the other party may try to argue.
-Their side of the story may be very different from yours, so be ready to distinguish and clarify any counterclaims.
+Keep receipts of these costs.
+Also, prepare for any counterclaims (claims against you) that the other party may try to argue.

 Tip 3: Find and Prepare Your Witnesses